Getting to Know Your Neighborhood: Coolidge Corner

 316 Harvard St.

 Hellboy, Iron Man, and the Dark Knight all began life on the page, not on-screen.
 You can find their comic books, and much more, here.
-The Coolidge Corner location of the eight-chain store carries the largest inventory of comics and toys, from Archie to Spider-Man and the Avengers to Spider-Gwen, plus supplies for trading card games like Pokémon and Magic: The Gathering.
-There’s always a large selection of graphic novels on sale too.
+The Coolidge Corner location of the five-store chain carries its largest inventory of comics featuring your favorite characters—from Archie to Spider-Man and the Avengers to Spider-Gwen—and a big selection of graphic novels.
+It also sells trading card games like Pokémon and Magic: The Gathering, as well as toys, including a selection imported from Japan, and figurines from popular anime and manga.
 The staff is friendly and knowledgeable.
 Keep an eye out for special sales, particularly near the holidays.
 Note: closed Mondays.

 Ganko Ittetsu Ramen